shapeshed/shapeshed.com/content/post/nifty-unix-tools-find.md

     │   └── foo.txt
     └── bop

-By using the `-name` flag we can search for the name of the file and use `-type -f` to say we are looking for a file.
+The file `foo.txt` can be located with the `find` by using the `-name` option.

-    find ./foo -name foo.txt -type f
+    find ./foo -name foo.txt
     ./foo/baz/foo.txt

-## Find and delete a file
+## How to find and delete a file

-`find` allows you to delete files that you find with the `--delete` flag.
+To find and delete a file pass the `--delete` option to `find`.
+This will delete the file with no undo so be careful.

-    find ./foo -name foo.txt -type f -delete
+    find ./foo -name foo.txt --delete

-You can also use rm if you want to prompt for deletion.
+To be prompted to confirm deletion combine `-exec` with `rm -i`.

     find ./foo -name foo.txt -exec rm -i {} \;

-## Find a directory
+## How to find a directory

-You can search recursively for directories using `-type d`.
+To find a directory specify the option `-type d` with `find`.

     find ./foo -type d -name bar
     ./foo/bar

+## How to find files by modification time

+To find files by modification time use the `-mtime` option followed by the number of days to look for.
+The number can be a positive or negative value.
+A negative value equates to less then so `-1` will find files modified within the last day.
+Similarly `+1` will find files modified more than one day ago.

+    find ./foo -mtime -1
+    find ./foo -mtime +1

+## How to find files by permission

+To find files by permission use the `-perm` option and pass the value you want to search for.
+The following example will find files that everyone can read, write and execute.

+    find ./foo -perm 777

-## Operating on files you find
+## How to find and operate on files

-By using `exec` you can run another command on the files you find.
-In this example the permissions on the file are changed.
+To find and operate on file us the `-exec` option.
+This allows a command to be executed on files that are found.

     find ./foo -type f -name bar -exec chmod 777 {} \;

-## Find and replace
+## How to find and replace in a range of files

-One example of using `exec` is to loop over a series of files and make a replacement.
-By combining with something like `sed`you can find and replace text on a large group of files in one line.
+To find and replace across a range of files the `find` command may be combined with another utility like `sed` to operate on the files by using the `-exec` option.
+In the following example any occurrence of find is replaced with replace.

     find ./ -type f -exec sed -i 's/find/replace/g' {} \;

-## Look for content in files
+## How to search for text within multiple files

-By using `exec` you can look for content in a series of file through combining with `grep`.
+Another use of combining `find` with `exec` is to search for text within multiple files.

     find ./ -type f -name "*.md" -exec grep 'foo'  {} \;

-## Conclusion

-Find is a flexible tool for walking a file heirarchy.
-It supports searching a filesystem and through `exec` supports subsequent operations on found files.
-I use `find` daily and find it super useful!

 ## Further reading